llouison/Project_01_SonnySays/readme.md

 5. If you fail to repeat a sequence exactly, Sonny responds with 'woops!'.
 This means you've lost, and the sequence of movements ends.

 ## Unsolved Problems
+- The game is created using global variables.
+Once I tried to change my variable declarations to const and let, it got wonky.
+- I think the only class I used was Audio.
+I couldn't figure out how to create a class since every function was interdependent.